About Us

 About this Website

 The Faringdon Dramatic Society first went online on 22 January, 2000.
 The whole site was originally written and designed using basic html script.
-A full screen image has not been kept of the original site but this was the basic design.
+The main purpose of the website at that time was really to provide a history of the society recording all of our productions for our members.

-The design changed over the years and in January 2010 with the production of ‘Aladdin’, I created and added a system for the booking and paying for tickets online for the first time.
+The design changed over the years and by now the general public were getting used to browsing online for information and for the purchasing of goods and services.
+In January 2010 with the production of ‘Aladdin’, I created and added a system for the booking and paying for tickets online for the first time.

 In 2017, I converted the website to a WordPress platform and wrote bespoke admin and page templates using php script.
 Content can now be added more easily using editing screens that automatically calculate and update content across various pages.
 This makes it much easier to update for each new production and create analytical lists.
 The website now has over 240 pages with programs, photographs and press articles from all past productions.

-In 2025, the website has had a bit of a face-lift for a simpler cleaner look to better suit desktop and mobile viewing.
-We also moved over to an external ticketing system so that other members can be involved with its administration.
+In 2025, the website has had a bit of a face-lift for a simpler cleaner look to better suit both desktop and mobile viewing.
+We also moved over to an external emailing system and an external ticketing system so that other members can be involved with their administration when necessary.

 Many people have been involved in its production: